-Skiiers Feared Trapped as Avalanche Hits French Resort of Tignes
+No Injuries as Avalanche Hits French Resort of Tignes

-A rescue mission is underway after an avalanche hit Tignes, the popular French ski resort, reportedly burying skiers.
+All skiers are reportedly safe after an avalanche hit Tignes, the popular French ski resort.

-Several skiers are thought to be trapped in the snow and the resort has been closed, the BBC reports.
-Rescuers have not been able to use helicopters because of visibility conditions and so are proceeding on foot.
+A rescue mission had been underway after fears that skiers were trapped in the snow, the BBC reports.
+Rescuers were not able to use helicopters because of visibility conditions and so proceeded on foot.

-Emergency services are attending the scene which occurred on the busy Carline piste.
+Emergency services responded to the scene, which occurred on the busy Carline piste.
 On-piste skiing often attracts less experienced skiers, and is considered safer than off-piste routes.
-One tour operator said there were reports 30 people were trapped:

 Four snowboarders, including two teenage boys, were killed when an avalanche hit an off-piste area at the resort last month.